How to watch WandaVision online and on TV around the world

 - Disney Plus: See deals and offers here

 Hoping to stream WandaVision somewhere else?
 Sorry, no can do.
-Because the show is an exclusive and won't appear on any other service, you've got no choice but to grab a Disney Plus sign-up if you want to watch WandaVision now and in the future (barring a DVD or Blu-ray release, anyway).
-It's supposed to be crucial to the MCU moving forward, too; keeping up with the Scarlet Witch and her android beau will apparently set you up for Marvel Phase 4.
+Because the show is an exclusive and won't appear on any other service, you've got no choice but to grab a Disney Plus sign-up if you want to watch WandaVision (barring an eventual DVD or Blu-ray release, anyway).
+And if you're a Marvel fan, you will; it's supposed to be crucial to the MCU moving forward, so keeping up with the Scarlet Witch and her android beau will set you up for Marvel Phase 4.

-Luckily, Disney Plus isn't particularly expensive.
-Memberships are generally less than a Standard HD month of Netflix, and you can always cancel in a couple of months once you've been able to watch WandaVision (there are nine episodes in total).
+Luckily, Disney Plus isn't all that expensive.
+Memberships are generally less than a Standard HD month of Netflix, and you can always cancel after a couple of months once you've been able to watch WandaVision in full (there are nine episodes).
 To get you started, we've listed the full suite of deals below.

 Set after the events of Avengers: Endgame, each episode of WandaVision takes on a different era of sitcom and sees Wanda living out a life of married bliss with Vision.
 However, things aren't as they seem.
 To begin with, Wanda keeps hearing strange voices she can't identify.
-What's more, Vision is totally and unequivocally dead.
-So how is he back and playing house with his great love?
+What's more, isn't Vision dead?
+How is he back and playing house with his great love?

 WandaVision isn't the only thing on Disney Plus worth watching, of course.
 For instance, you can also watch The Mandalorian online and stream The Simpsons online too - 31 seasons of it.
 Most Marvel movies and the full Star Wars saga are available there as well.